Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-shelly-cloud.md

 ---
-title: Migrate from Shelly Cloud
+title: How to migrate from Shelly Cloud
 modified_at: 2015-10-13 16:23:00
 category: getting-started
 tags: shelly cloud ror ruby rails tutorial